-Believing in leading by example, he is involved in the strategic development and expansion of the Ship recycling and real estate investments business.
-An initiator and risk taker, he drives the group's expansion and business stratagem which has led to the group's scaling heights today.
+Believing in leading by example Mr. Rajeev Reniwal is involved in the strategic development and expansion of the Ship recycling and real estate investments business.

+An initiator and risk taker, Mr. Rajeev Reniwal drives the group's expansion and business stratagem which has led to the group's scaling heights today